woodser/monero-ts/README.md

     - Windows: `set NODE_OPTIONS=--openssl-legacy-provider`

 #### Building a browser application
 1. Bundle your application code for a browser.
-See [xmr-sample-app](https://github.com/woodser/xmr-sample-app) for an example project using webpack.
+See [xmr-sample-webpack](https://github.com/woodser/xmr-sample-webpack) for an example project using Webpack.
 2. Copy assets from ./dist to your web app's build directory.

 #### Using RPC servers: